 If accredited, the health department submits annual reports

 The submission of annual reports is required of all accredited health departments.
 Annual reports describe how the health department has addressed areas identified by the Accreditation Committee as priority areas for improvement.
 Reports will also state that the health department continues to be in conformity with all the standards and measures of the version under which accreditation was received.

 As accreditation status nears expiration, the health department applies for reaccreditation

-Each accredited health department is required to submit a new application in the reaccreditation process and may be required to receive additional training.
+Each accredited health department will be required to submit a new application in the reaccreditation process and may be required to receive additional training.
 A health department applying for reaccreditation must participate in the entire accreditation process, including submission of an application and the site visit.
 For information on reaccreditation standards and measures and the process, refer to the Guide to National Public Health Department Reaccreditation: Process and Requirements.